Migrants trying to reach Europe pushed to deadly Atlantic

-About 4,000 people have survived the perilous journey this year.
-More than 250 others have died or gone missing, according to the International Organization for Migration.
-That’s already more than the number of people who perished trying to cross the Western Mediterranean in all of last year.

-In the week that The Associated Press spent in the Canary Islands to report this story, at least 20 bodies were recovered.

-Hawa Diabaté was fleeing her native Ivory Coast by boat with her 2-year-old daughter, Noura, to what she believed was continental Europe.
-The only person who wasn’t crying on the boat was Noura.
+FUERTEVENTURA, Spain (AP) — The only person who wasn’t crying on the boat was 2-year-old Noura.

-Unlike the 60 adults on board, only Noura was oblivious to the risks of crossing the open waters of the Atlantic Ocean in an overcrowded rubber dinghy.

 As the waves quickly got bigger and people more nervous, Noura told her mother, “Be quiet, mama!
 Boza, mama!
 Boza!”, Diabaté recalled.
 The expression is used by sub-Saharan migrants to celebrate a successful crossing.